Perennials common name listing:

 page 1 A-C page 2 D-M page 3 N-Z

-Development of a perennial database is underway!
+A perennial database is underway!
 Check it out!

 Nepeta: (Catmint) Full sun to part shade Hardy in zones 3-8.
 A member of the mint family, certain varieties are very attractive to cats, inducing a temporary euphoric state.
 As for gardening, ‘Catmint’ is a very easy to grow, drought tolerant, flowering perennial with few problems or pests.
 Nepeta is often used instead of lavendar, which is not nearly as hardy.